Sending Volume and Warmup

 4. Send at a steady pace instead of sending one large burst.

-5. Review bounces, complaints, unsubscribes, opens, clicks, and replies after each step.
+5. After each step, review bounces, complaints, unsubscribes, opens, clicks, and replies.

-6. Increase volume only when results stay healthy.
+6. Increase volume only when those results stay healthy.

-7. If throttling, deferrals, bounces, or complaints rise, pause growth and fix the cause.
+7. If throttling, deferrals, bounces, or complaints increase, pause volume growth and fix the cause.

 - Start with recent and engaged subscribers when a domain, email delivery service, or sender identity is new.

-- Avoid sending to old imported lists as the first campaign from a new connection.
+- Do not use an old imported list as the first campaign from a new connection.

 - Watch [Bounces](https://mailrith.com/guides/bounces.md), [Spam Complaints](https://mailrith.com/guides/spam-complaints.md), unsubscribes, and replies closely after early sends.

-- Pause and fix the cause if early sends show high bounce or complaint rates.
+- Pause sending growth and fix the cause if early sends show high bounce or complaint rates.

-- Keep launch-day campaigns simple until the sender has proved it can deliver well.
+- Keep launch-day campaigns simple until the sender proves it can deliver well.

 - Warmup does not repair a bad list.
-It only gives a good sender a gradual start.
+Warmup only gives a good sender a gradual start.

 - Email delivery service warmup tools can help, but they do not replace permission and list quality.